-St Petersburg sports fans are obsessed with the following teams: Zenit, Ska, Dinamo, and Spartak.
+St Petersburg sports fans are obsessed with the following teams: Zenit, Ska, Dinamo, & Spartak.
 What about you?
+Find out where to watch a great match with our recommendations!

 If you are up for a Russian football match instead of the Sleeping Beauty at the Mariinsky Theater, or you'd prefer an ice hockey match in Russian style to an evening Russian folk music, you have plenty of sports venues to go while visiting the imperial city.